TRIPTYK/ember-boilerplate/README.md

 ### Code Generators

-Make use of the many generators for code, try `ember help generate` for more details
+Make use of the many generators for code, try `ember help generate` for more details.
+Generate forms using `ember g form <form>`, see [Ember Form Changeset Validations](https://github.com/TRIPTYK/ember-form-changeset-validations)

 ### Running Tests